VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 1152}
 sum=5046

-Code run in 0.36 seconds.
+The code ran in 0.36 seconds.
 ```

-And a video in real time, with color:
+And a video in real-time, with color:

 14_LOCKS_THREAEDED_UNSAFE_VIDEO_MEDIA